ApogeeCorp/hiro/pkg/hiro/README.md

 This api is defined as an [Open API 2.0 (aka Swagger) spec](../../api/swagger/v1/hiro.swagger.yaml).
 And can be fetched from the service at `/hiro/{version}/swagger.{json|yaml}`.

+#### Routes
+The API routes are defined in the `route_*.go` modules.
+These are wrappers around the `hiro.Controller`, providing a REST/CRUD to the controller methods.
+Most of the routes are secured by the `oauth.Authorizer`.
 ### OAuth Controller
 The `daemon` adds the [oauth controller](../oauth/README.md) to the path `/oauth`.
 This provides all of the neccessary authentication and authorization support for the api server.

 This api is defined as an [Open API 2.0 (aka Swagger) spec](../../api/swagger/v1/oauth.swagger.yaml).
 And can be fetched from the service at `/oauth/swagger.{json|yaml}`.

 ### RPC Server

 ### Scheduler